 This amazing little-walled city, with its cobblestone streets, old brickwork buildings, and giant churches is extremely beautiful and photogenic.

 I felt at home here and did not want to leave.
 Be sure to try out Kompresor for some amazing meat pancakes, and Kodu bar for a Saku beer.
+To get the most from the Old Town consider a guided tour from a local Estonian.
+Get your walking tour tickets here.

 A short bus and ferry ride from Tallinn, is Estonia’s biggest island of Saarema.